 Soaking the almonds plumps them up, as you can see in the photo above.

 Drain the almonds and put them in a blender and add three to four cups of fresh cold water (I use 3 cups, which results in a consistency of whole milk.
 Four cups results in skim milk consistency.)
 A Vitamix (or other supercharged blender) helps grind the almonds and water quickly.

 Pour the milk into the nut bag (some people use cheesecloth but it’s a pain… you have use so much of it, which is then thrown away.
 If you do use cheesecloth, be sure to rinse it first to remove all the cotton fiber dust.
-Better yet, do yourself a favor and invest in a $10 (or less) reusable nut bag.
+Better yet, do yourself a favor and invest in a $10 (or less) reusable nut bag (affiliate link).
 I use the nut bag to make labneh (strained yogurt) and ricotta, too.